What is a Hashtag Anyways and What’s the Big Deal?

 Essentially the hashtag is used to identify or tag messages on a specific topic.

-Conceived in 2007 by Chris Mesina to help organize the jumble of tweets on Twitter, the hashtag allowed users to create, find and engage in conversations relating a specific topic of interest in real time.
-By placing the (#) symbol in front of the keyword or phrase, the user or searcher then is linked to everything that involves the word.
+Conceived in 2007 by Chris Mesina to help organize the jumble of tweets on Twitter, the hashtag allowed users to create, find, and engage in conversations relating a specific topic of interest in real time.
+By placing the (#) symbol in front of the keyword or phrase, the user or searcher then is linked to everything that involves that keyword or phrase.

-Because the hashtag categorizes in real-time, it allows analytics to track what is “trending”, shared and getting talked about.
-It is this analytic potential that has industries racing to implement the hashtag into their marketing content and corporate branding.
+Because they can categorize in real-time, it allows analytics to track what is “trending,” shared, and getting talked about.
+It is this analytic potential that has industries racing to implement the hashtag into their marketing content and corporate branding, including their ecommerce content marketing.

 Optimizing with the hashtag opens the door to audiences from multiple media platforms who share a common interest in the message you are sending.